Jacob Schmidt Brewing Company: Gopher State Ethanol

 In 2000, the Gopher State Ethanol Company began production of industrial grade ethanol on the site of the Minnesota Brewing Company.
 This proved to also be an ill-fated venture, as the noise and smell produced during the production process of ethanol became the target of neighborhood organizations that petitioned to stop production at the plant.
 In 2004, Gopher State Ethanol closed its doors and again the brewery lay idle.

 Loft conversion

-Minnesota based developer Dominium has purchased the site of the former brewery and, as of 2012, has begun the renovation of the buildings to be turned into an artist community, complete with studio space for the artists.
+Minnesota based developer Dominium purchased the site of the former brewery and, as of 2012, began renovation of the buildings to be turned into an artist community, with studio space for the artists.
 As of January 2014, the former "Bottling Department" has been converted into artist lofts and is available for rental.

-While renovation on the main brewery building is yet to be completed, Dominium has removed the Landmark sign and has stated it plans to replace the old flashing Schmidt's sign that once lit the west St. Paul night sky.
 On the evening of June 21, 2014, as a focal point for the first annual German Fest, held on the grounds of the old Schmidt Brewery, the new Schmidt sign on top of the brewery was relighted for the first time.
 Several thousand people were in attendance for the event.